"IF YOU KNOW WHAT YOU ARE DOING, YOU CAN DO WHAT YOU WANT." Moshe Feldenkrais

 How can therapy help me?

 Welcome.
-I look forward to helping you and your family find meaningful solutions to the challenges you face.
+I look forward to helping you and your family find meaningful solutions to the challenges you are facing right now.
 Beginning the important work of therapy is often a difficult decision.
-Even after your initial appointment has been made, you and your family may feel both eager to begin as well as somewhat uncomfortable about coming in for your first meeting with your therapist.
+Even after your initial appointment has been made, you may feel both eager to begin as well as uncomfortable about coming in for your first meeting with your therapist.
 Many people find the thought of beginning therapy unsettling until they actually start the process.
 Then they feel more comfortable.
-Now that you’ve taken the first step toward working on some of the areas of concern in your life, try not to let some initial discomfort keep you and your family from pursuing what you know will be in your best interest.
+Now that you’ve taken the first step toward working on some of the areas of concern in your life, try not to let some initial discomfort keep you from pursuing what you just decided to do.
 Before your first meeting, you might think about what you hope to gain from therapy and what is most important to you.
 Some clients have found that jotting down notes about what they want to discuss helps them feel more comfortable.

 A number of benefits are available from participating in therapy.
 Therapists can provide support, and help you achieve problem-solving skills and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values

 - Finding resolution to the issues or concerns that led you to seek therapy

 - Learning new ways to cope with stress and anxiety

 - Managing anger, grief, depression, and other emotional pressures